muhammedsirajudeen/wordcounter-application/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Project Details

+The Frontend and Backend is created on Next.js except for the scraping logic .
+The scraping logic is rewritten using python and served using flask in a Docker Container .
+Right now the backend is running on an ec2 instance .
+A better option would have been to run it on aws lambda .
+Also the word count part of BeautifulSoup is not accurate would love to use spacy to improve its accuracy using nlp and tokenizing the words .
+Also inorder to improve perfomance a caching layer would be awesome as cache invalidation would become a headache as we need the latest data Iam avoiding it from mvp